-We are a clinical-stage biotechnology company focused on the discovery and development of engineered T cell therapies for B cell-mediated autoimmune diseases.
-Our proprietary technology utilizes chimeric autoantibody receptor, or CAAR, T cells that are designed to selectively bind and eliminate B cells that produce disease-causing autoantibodies, or pathogenic B cells, while sparing normal B cells.
-Our lead CAAR T cell product candidate was designed based on chimeric antigen receptor, or CAR, T cell technology that has been successfully developed and is marketed for the treatment of B cell cancers.
+We are a clinical-stage biotechnology company focused on the discovery and development of engineered T cell therapies for patients with B cell-mediated autoimmune diseases.
+Our proprietary technology utilizes Chimeric AutoAntibody Receptor, or CAAR, T cells that are designed to selectively bind and eliminate only specific B cells that produce disease-causing autoantibodies, or pathogenic B cells, while sparing normal B cells.
+Our lead CAAR T cell product candidate was designed based on the Chimeric Antigen Receptor, or CAR, T cell technology that has been successfully developed and is marketed for the treatment of B cell cancers.
 We believe our technology, in combination with our proprietary Cabaletta Approach for selective B cell Ablation platform, called our CABA platform, has applicability across over two dozen B cell-mediated autoimmune diseases that we have identified, reviewed and prioritized.
-During the past two years, using our CABA platform, we have discovered and developed four product candidates, including our lead product candidate, to potentially treat patients with mucosal pemphigus vulgaris, or mPV, and three additional product candidates that have demonstrated specific and selective target engagement in vitro.
 In order to accelerate product development for our lead program and to access a proven cell therapy manufacturing platform, we have entered into a collaboration with the University of Pennsylvania, or Penn.
 We hold multiple agreements with Penn to develop CAAR T cell therapies for the treatment of these diseases.
-Our goal is to leverage our team's expertise in autoimmunity and engineered T cell therapy and our Penn collaboration to rapidly discover and develop our portfolio of CAAR T product candidates.
+Our goal is to leverage our team's expertise in autoimmunity and engineered T cell therapy and our collaboration with Penn to rapidly discover and develop our portfolio of CAAR T product candidates.
 Our initial focus is on pemphigus vulgaris, or PV, which is an autoimmune blistering skin disease.
-We submitted an Investigational New Drug application, or IND, to the U.S. Food and Drug Administration, or the FDA, in August 2019.
-Our IND was accepted in September 2019, and we plan to advance our lead product candidate, DSG3-CAART, into a Phase 1 trial for the treatment of mPV in 2020.
-We are also advancing additional product candidates currently in discovery-stage or preclinical development for the treatment of muscle-specific kinase myasthenia gravis, or MuSK MG, mucocutaneous PV, or mcPV, and Hemophilia A with Factor VIII, or FVIII, alloantibodies.
+We submitted an Investigational New Drug application, or IND, for our lead product candidate, DSG3-CAART, to the U.S. Food and Drug Administration, or the FDA, in August 2019.
+Our IND was cleared in September 2019, and DSG3-CAART received orphan drug designation from the FDA for the treatment of PV in January 2020.
+We are advancing DSG3-CAART into a Phase 1 trial for the treatment of mucosal PV, or mPV, in 2020.
+We are also advancing additional product candidates currently in discovery-stage or preclinical developm